The human drives the vision, AI structures it into a PRD and surfaces what you haven't thought of yet.

 - Validate & enrich specs with PM & domain input

-The planning phase uses a Knowledge Graph and Code Graph to deeply understand the task before decomposing it into an actionable execution plan.
+Uses the Knowledge Graph and Code Graph together to deeply understand the task before decomposing it into a dependency-aware execution plan.

 - Understand task using Knowledge Graph & Code Graph

-- Research, analyse and plan the approach for a specific task
+- Research, analyse and plan the approach for each task

-Development Agents execute tasks following the plan, while the In-House Automation Housekeeping tool keeps all automation, repos, docs and integrations continuously synchronised in the background.
+Development Agents execute tasks following the plan.
+Automation Housekeeping keeps repos, docs and integrations continuously synchronised in the background.

 - Execute tasks via agent workflows